-Reading aloud to us kids was something dad took for granted.
-One of the more enjoyable parts of daily life as a dad, and yet another item on his already burgeoning to-do list.
+Reading aloud to us kids was something Dad took for granted.
+Although it was another item on his burgeoning to-do list, it seemed to be one of the more enjoyable parts of his daily life.
 Yet it shaped my siblings' and my life, creating our fondest memories of childhood and family times.

-When I started second grade, dad began reading chapter books aloud-creating a routine that would continue until I was in my late teens.
-We sat around the dinner table during winters, and dad deposited us into the middle of families with a bushel of red-headed kids (Cheaper by the Dozen), transported us on fishing trips that turned sour (A Fine and Pleasant Misery), introduced us to a dog who thought he was human (The Dog Who Wouldn't Be), and carried us to a farm where two oxen captured a boy's heart (Farmer Boy).
+When I started second grade, Dad began reading chapter books aloud - creating a routine that would continue until I was in my late teens.
+We sat around the dinner table during winters, and Dad deposited us into the middle of families with a bushel of red-headed kids in Cheaper by the Dozen, transported us on fishing trips that turned sour in A Fine and Pleasant Misery, introduced us to a dog who thought he was human in The Dog Who Wouldn't Be, and carried us to a farm where two oxen captured a boy's heart, in Farmer Boy.

 For an hour or so my siblings and I sat enthralled, taking a break from our daily skirmishes, relaxing our battle lines with each other.
 We became so mesmerized by the character's struggles that we forgot our petty grievances and complaints about the day.
-Suddenly it didn't matter that our teacher had forgotten that I was to walk the milk money to the office, or that our Bliss had stuck her tongue out at Dean and I and mom had yelled at my brother and I when we wouldn't let her ride bikes with us
+Suddenly it didn't matter that our teacher had forgotten that I was to walk the milk money to the office, or that Bliss had stuck her tongue out at Dean and me; that Mom had yelled at us when we wouldn't let Bliss ride bikes with us.

-These characters dad introduced to us appeared in our daily conversation.
+These characters Dad introduced to us appeared in our daily conversation.
 Bliss and I would discuss the plot and characters as we lay in bed before sleep sneaked up on us.
 Dean liked to act out the more exciting parts of the story and repeat certain phrases and lines.
 We compared our current life, situations, and even others to the plots and characters.
 "There's a Rancid Crabtree," we'd observe to one another as we sat licking our ice cream cones and watching the parade of people pass on the sidewalk.
 We talked about the characters as if they were our intimate friends we cared about, as real as our classmates or best friends.
 And we did care about the characters and what happened to them - cared fiercely.
 It was this caring for them, this identifying with them and their conflicts that drew us back to hear more.

 Characters planted themselves in my dreams.
 Sometimes I would be Laura finding my way home through a blizzard, or plotting revenge on Nelly Olson - who seemed to resemble my sister.
-I would adopt a character's style of talk and imagine I was them until they became imprinted on my character and soul-the two of us blended into a new person.
+Sometimes I imagined myself as one of my book characters, even adopting a new style of talking, until the person became imprinted on my soul - the two of us blending into a new person.

 Books were chosen for enjoyment, humor, and memorable characters.
-During funny parts, as tears of laughter streamed down dad's once freckled face, we'd laugh-Bliss sliding off her chair, Dean whacking the table in rhythm to his chuckles, and me banging the leg of the nearest person.
+During funny parts, as tears of laughter streamed down Dad's once-freckled face, we'd laugh - Bliss sliding off her chair, Dean whacking the table in rhythm to his chuckles, and me banging the leg of the nearest person.

 During sad parts, the family pet dying, a crushed dream, we sat motionless, trying to hold back the tears that knotted our throats and stilled our breathing.
-Then suddenly mom was passing Kleenex and we quickly blew our noses and wiped our eyes, casting quick embarrassed glances at each other to make sure we weren't the only one crying.
+Then suddenly Mom was passing Kleenex and we quickly blew our noses and wiped our eyes, casting quick embarrassed glances at each other to make sure we weren't the only one crying.
 Though if we were, teasing always came later.